-- All OCS foundations are complete - Pole erection is complete in Segments 3 and 4 and at the CEMOF; work continues in Segments 1 and 2.
-722 of 2,587 poles remain to be erected. - Wire installation is complete in Segments 3 and 4; some work remains at the CEMOF.
+- All OCS foundations are complete. - Pole erection is complete in Segments 3 and 4 and at the CEMOF.
+621 of 2,587 poles remain to be erected in Segments 1 and 2. - Wire installation is complete in Segments 3 and 4 and at the CEMOF.
 Work continues in Segments 1 and 2 with 571,000 of the total 1.5 million linear feet remaining to be installed.
-The anticipated completion date for construction of the OCS system is August 2022. - Grounding and bonding of fences, utility manholes and handholes in Segment 4 and at the CEMOF continue.
+The anticipated completion date for construction of the OCS system is May 2023. - Grounding and bonding of fences, utility manholes and handholes in Segment 4 and at the CEMOF continue.